Exporting seafood from Vietnam? Don't trust Vietnam seafood suppliers blindly

 Posted by Nikita Y.

-Thinking of exporting seafood from Vietnam without a local sourcing partner?
+Exporting seafood from Vietnam without a local sourcing partner is an open invitation to supplier abuse

 Many first-time seafood buyers misread price as an indicator of value.
 Inexperienced exporters and importers often fall victim to unreliable seafood suppliers in Vietnam.
 New players in exporting seafood from Vietnam are being scammed every day.
 From mislabeled basa fish exports to shady tuna processors, Vietnam’s seafood sector hides pitfalls that shrimp importers in the USA, EU, and UAE often don’t catch—until it’s too late.
 Don’t be next — get the tools to protect your business.
 This is what they don’t want you to know about seafood suppliers and production in Vietnam:

-In Vietnam, it’s common practice for seafood export orders to pass through a tangle of middlemen, brokers, and informal agents.
 Behind closed doors, your premium seafood exports might be being handed off to uncertified subcontractors who bypass cold chain protocols.
 While this structure works in textiles or furniture, in seafood exports, every extra hand increases risk—hidden subcontracting to low-tier processors ruins your product while the "official" factory keeps its image clean—and when something goes wrong, the finger-pointing starts—but your brand takes the fall.
 Seafood export isn’t like textiles: it spoils, it absorbs contaminants, and it gets rejected at ports.
-Vietnamia fixes what middlemen ruin—by cutting through the noise and connecting you directly to verified seafood processors.
+Vietnamia repairs the damage caused by unreliable seafood suppliers relying on middlemen by giving you direct access to audited seafood processors.

 "We had a contract.
 They broke it."